MagInteract/MagInt/README.md

 3. Calcualting the Pseudo-Spin basis

-For this step a problem-specific script is required.
+For this step a problem-specific script is required, see the documentation for details and some examples in ./examples

 4. Calculation of Intersite-exchange-interactions